WarrenGames/WarrenGames/README.md

 - 👀 I’m interested in programming video games.
 - 📫 How to reach me 'antoine.f1987@ant01.fr'

+- A bug in sdl2_wrapper library has been fixed (in the files 'boxEvent.h' and 'boxEvent.cpp').
+See changes

 - Breakout4 repository has been updated (a bug that came when running cmake has been fixed).

 - Discover my web site for more informations about my games and other free graphisms without drm for your games : 'https://www.ant01.fr'